 Year around I add food grade diatomaceous earth to their feed.
 I get it at my feed store.
 Add 3 cups to each 50 lb of feed.
 I have a plastic storage bin I use for feed.
 After I empty a bag into the bin, I put the diatomaceous earth on top and stir.
 The DE is actually little fossils that cut through the soft bodies of internal parasites.

-Once a year in fall when egg production drops, I worm with chemicals (pesticides).
+As a last resort, in fall when egg production drops and birds begin to molt, I worm with chemicals (pesticides).
 I use 2 products--Ivermectin and Piperazine-17 in their drinking water.
-Both can be purchased at my local feed store.
+Both can be purchased at most feed stores.
 Piperazine is a liquid and Ivermectin is a paste used for horses.
 Here's my recipe for one gallon of drinking water--enough for 30 chickens for one day:

 Be sure the hens have no other drinking water available for one day.
 Repeat in 10 days to kill any worms that hatch during that time.
 You cannot use any eggs laid for at least 7 days after a treatment.
 Although I do feed them to our dogs--figure they can be wormed too!

 I learned this the hard way.
 ALWAYS get your chicks vaccinated for Marek's Disease.
 If you can't buy them vaccinated, consider getting the vaccine and doing the injections yourself.
 It has to be done as soon as you get them--one day old is best.
 You can order it online--no prescription needed.
 Or your feed store may be able to get it for you.
 You'll toss most of it unless you have A LOT of chicks!
 Medicated feed does not protect against Marek's.

 In California, Marek's is spread by wild birds that enter your coop or if your chickens can go outside.
 Once it's in your flock, every bird you introduce will be exposed.
 I read it stays in the ground for up to 5 years.